 Bunker Fuel Delivered Directly on Board Foreign Bound Vessel

-You can zero-rate the supply of bunker fuel delivered in Singapore if you deliver or arrange for your supplier to deliver the fuel directly on board a vessel which is bound for a destination outside Singapore i.e. foreign going vessel.
+You can zero-rate the supply of bunker fuel delivered in Singapore if you deliver or arrange for your supplier to deliver the fuel directly on board a vessel for its use and the vessel is bound for a destination outside Singapore i.e. foreign going vessel.

 To support the zero-rating of the supply to your customer, you are required to maintain the following documents: